-35+ mix-and-match RD approved snack options with protein, carbs and fiber that will satisfy hunger in between meals.
+35+ mix-and-match RD approved plant-based snack options with protein, carbs and fiber that will satisfy hunger in between meals.

 After spending most of the last year inside, it is no surprise that snacking has become a more prominent part of each day.
 Whether out of boredom, stress or just plain hunger, people are turning to snacks more than ever before.